The First Printed Folio Map of Japan to show the Maarten De Vries' discoveries in Hokkaido and the Kurile Islands.

 Jan Jansson (1588-1664) was a towering figure of the Golden Age of Dutch Cartography.
 He married the daughter of the tenement Amsterdam cartographer Jodocus Hondius and transformed the Hondius firm into a powerhouse of geographical publications.
 Jansson most notably published the Atlas Novus (1638) and the Atlas Major (1660), the 11 volumes of which included a town atlas, a hydrographic atlas, an atlas of the ancient world, and Andreas Cellarius's incomparable celestial atlas.
 Jansson's works were rivaled only by those of his arch-nemesis Joan Blaeu.

-Jannson's map is one of the most important 17th-century map of Japan, and an essential element of any collection.
+Jannson's map is one of the most important 17th Century maps of Japan, and an essential element of any collection.

 The etymology of the idiom Yesso (Eso, Yeco, Jesso, Yedso) is most likely the Japanese Ezo-chi; a term used for the lands north of the island of Honshu.
 During the Edō period (1600-1886), it came to represent the ‘foreigners’ on the Kuril and Sakhalin islands.
 As European traders came into contact with the Japanese in the seventeenth century, the term was transferred onto European maps, where it was often associated with the island of Hokkaido.
 It varies on maps from a small island to a near-continent sized mass that stretches from Asia to Alaska.